sweetest-framework/sweetest/GUIDELINES.md

 This makes sure that configurations exist just once in the whole test system.

-### One-by-one: creating a test
+### Writing test classes

-#### Where to put code?
+#### Scope

-It is common to put tests on production classes, but tests in sweetest should strive for being independent of the concrete solution.
-That means that you should rather test blocks of features instead of classes.
+It is a common proctice to create a tests class per production classes, but tests in sweetest should strive for being independent of the concrete solution.
+That means that you should rather test blocks of features or subsystems instead of classes.

 **Bad example:**